-Most studies assessing bottom towed fishing impacts focus on soft sedimentary habitats (Roberts et al., 2010), with few empirical studies quantifying the impact of fisheries to hard bottom habitats 14.
-Empirical studies of bottom towed gears on rocky reefs are generally restricted to non-UK habitats and assessing the impacts of experimental trawling 21.
-Consequently, this review uses both direct peer-reviewed evidence and grey literature to review the impacts of bottom towed fishing gear on high and medium energy circalittoral rock 21.
+Most studies assessing bottom towed fishing impacts focus on soft sedimentary habitats (Roberts et al., 2010), with few empirical studies quantifying the impact of fisheries to hard bottom habitats (Defra, 2014a).
+Empirical studies of bottom towed gear on rocky reefs are generally restricted to non-UK habitats and assessing the impacts of experimental trawling (Defra, 2014a).
+Consequently, this review uses both direct peer-reviewed evidence and grey literature to review the impacts of bottom towed fishing gear on high and medium energy circalittoral rock.